billingcat/crm/Readme.md

 ## Trademarks & Logos

-The **billingcat** name and logo are registered trademarks of Patrick Gundlach.
-They are not part of the open-source license.
+The **billingcat** name is a registered trademark of Patrick Gundlach.
+The name and the billingcat logo are not part of the open-source license.
 Forks or self-hosted instances should replace them with their own branding.

 ---